JohnSnowLabs/johnsnowlabs/docs/_posts/ahmet-mesut/2024-01-30-icd10cm_generalised_resolver_pipeline_en.md

 ## Description

-This pipeline extracts the following entities and map them their to ICD-10-CM codes using `sbiobert_base_cased_mli` sentence embeddings.
-It predicts ICD-10-CM codes up to 3 characters (according to ICD-10-CM code structure the first three characters represent general type of the injury or disease).
+This pipeline extracts the following entities and maps them to their ICD-10-CM codes using `sbiobert_base_cased_mli` sentence embeddings.
+It predicts ICD-10-CM codes up to 3 characters (according to ICD-10-CM code structure the first three characters represent the general type of injury or disease).
 Predicted Entities:
 `COMMUNICABLE_DISEASE`
 `DIABETES`